- Here’s how to disable QUIC in Chrome, Edge, and other Chromium browsers, plus two other alternative methods to try out.

 chrome://flags and the browser should redirect to the correct address.

-2. Use the search bar to look for Experimental QUIC protocol flag.
+2. Use the search bar to look for the Experimental QUIC protocol flag.

 3. Set to Disabled.
 A browser restart is required at this point.